DoodleScheduling/hiring-challenges/agile-coach/README.md

 ## Next steps
 Send an email with instructions for the session to code-challenge@doodle.com.

-Make sure your email has the following subject: TL-<yourname>.
+Make sure your email has the following subject: TL-&lt;yourname&gt;.
 So for example, if your name were "Paul Smith", your email subject would be TL-Paul Smith

 We will review your instruction, we strive to get back to you in 48 hours.